Remarkable Images

 With a spacious, shaded outdoor deck, a diverse menu and delicious food, it has superb views of the huge ships and lakers that steam past.
 Refreshing breezes from the river keep you cool.
 This is a marvellous vantage point to take photos too!

-Date: August 2025 * To be confirmed.
+Date: August 23, 2025 *

-Workshop location: Lancaster area, Eastern Ontario.
+Workshop location: Lancaster area, Eastern Ontario

-on Highway 401 at Lancaster, Ontario.
+Exit 814, Highway 401 at Lancaster, Ontario.

 Maximum participants: 10